dasom-im/dasom-im.github.io/_posts/2015-12-05-dasom-packages-for-ubuntu-are-now-available-from-ppa.md

 ---
 layout: post
-title:  "Dasom packages for ubuntu are now available from PPA"
+title:  "Dasom packages for Ubuntu are now available from PPA"
 date:   2015-12-05
 tags: ubuntu ppa
 ---

-Good news to ubuntu users!<br>
+Good news to Ubuntu users!<br>
-Dasom packages for ubuntu are now available from our [PPA](https://launchpad.net/~dasom/+archive/ubuntu/ppa)<br>
+Dasom packages for Ubuntu are now available from our [PPA](https://launchpad.net/~dasom/+archive/ubuntu/ppa)<br>
 From now on, You can easily install dasom using our ppa.<br>

 Run this command to add our ppa to your system's Software Source.